 “All These Things” Predicted Within Their Lifetime:

-Then, continuing in the 24th chapter of Matthew, after listing all of the things above, Jesus caps it off with the following prophesy:
+Then, continuing in this 24th chapter of Matthew, after listing all of the things above, Jesus caps it off with the following prediction:

 The consensus of the scholars, i.e. our referees, will be stated below without comment, because no comments are necessary.
 Readers who want to know the sources of the quotations can match the numbers before the quotations with the numbers in the listings of translations, commentaries, lexicons, etc. at the end of the article.